simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 2. SMP proxy should not be able to observe queue addresses and their count on the destination relays.
 This requirement is not needed for XFTP proxies, as each file chunk is downloaded only once, so there is no need to hide its address.

-3. There must be no identifiers and cyphertext in common in outgoing and incoming traffic inside TLS (the current designs have this quality).
+3. There must be no identifiers and ciphertext in common in outgoing and incoming traffic inside TLS (the current designs have this quality).

 4. Traffic between the client and destination relays must be e2e encrypted, with MITM-by-proxy mitigated, relying on the relay identity (certificate fingerprint), ideally without any additional fingerprint in relay address.